 Cutting Out Distractions

-I one heard a story about an author who had designed a house especially to be used for writing.
+I once heard a story about an author who had designed a house especially to be used for writing.
 The house was built on a mountain and had an impressive view of the valley and mountains beyond.

 The author had designed an office especially for writing.
 It had large windows overlooking the gorgeous view.
 Facing the windows was an expansive desk where the author planned to write many books.
 However, there was just one problem.